About NC State

 NC State graduates enjoy a 95% employment rate and a growing number of transfer and reverse transfer students are matriculating to and from Ohio’s public colleges and universities due to the ease of credit transfer.

 A growing segment of the open enrollment is high school students participating in a variety of programs including Tech Prep, Post Secondary Enrollment Option (PSEO), Dual Enrollment/Dual Credit, and CollegeNOW and the Seniors to Sophomores initiative.
 North Central is a lead partner in the development of a multi-county P-16 Council, charged with improving access to education and increasing prosperity of individuals by meeting the changing employment needs of regional business and manufacturing.

-Tuition at NC State is $149.60 per credit hour which is one of the lowest tuition rates in Ohio.
-A full-time student taking 12 credit hours per semester would pay $1795.20 per semester in tuition and fees.
-Two semesters of classes would cost about $3590.00.
+Tuition at NC State is $165 per credit hour which is one of the lowest tuition rates in Ohio.
+Students who take 12 to 15 hours also receive a discounted flat rate of $1,830.60 per semester.
+Two semesters of classes would cost about $3661.20.
 Actual costs will vary depending on how many credit hours classes are worth.
 Books are not included in tuition and fees

 Main Campus sits on 600 beautiful wooded acres with walking paths and streams, sharing a campus with a branch of The Ohio State University.
 This location is accessible to the growing community of Ontario and is fifteen minutes from historic downtown Mansfield.
 Main campus is roughly half way between Cleveland and Columbus on interstate 71 which makes it possible to get to either city in about an hour's drive.

 All buildings on main campus are within a ten minute walking distance making it easy to get to class.
 General studies classes are on main campus along with students taking health degrees and public service degrees.